CSCfi/csc-user-guide/docs/computing/webinterface/mlflow.md

 # MLflow

-The MLflow launches the [MLflow tracking UI](https://www.mlflow.org/) on a compute node.
+The MLflow app launches the [MLflow tracking UI](https://www.mlflow.org/) on a compute node.

 To launch it select where the MLflow files are stored.
 This is typically either: